MicrosoftDocs/learn/learn-pr/azure-devops/manage-release-cadence/includes/6-configure-blue-green-deployment.md

 ## Add a slot for Production

+TODO: Base this off of Module 2 when it is complete.

 ## Add a stage to swap Staging and Production slots

 Here you will use the [**AzureAppServiceManage@0**](https://docs.microsoft.com/azure/devops/pipelines/tasks/deploy/azure-app-service-manage?view=azure-devops?azure-portal=true) task to swap slots.
 This task can also be used to start, stop, restart, slot delete, install site extensions or enable continuous monitoring for an Azure App Service.

 1. Open the **azure-pipelines.yml** file and add the highlighted stage at the bottom.
+TODO: Get module 2's pipeline when it is done.

 > [!IMPORTANT]
 > If you copy and paste the entire contents, go back and edit your **WebAppName**.